Essential tasks for business owners for FY24

 Changes to Superannuation

-Starting 1 July 2024, the Superannuation Guarantee (SG) will increase by 0.5% to 11.5%.
+The Superannuation Guarantee (SG) rate increases to 12% from 1 July 2025.
 This means you must calculate and contribute the new rate on payments made to employees on or after 1 July, even if the work was performed prior to that date.
 Review employment contracts to address potential adjustments in base salaries, considering the impact on both employer costs and employee take-home pay.

-Budgeting for FY25
+Budgeting for FY26

 • Bonuses